How YouTube and TikTok are transforming the way young people learn

 The average student today spends more time on social media than in a traditional classroom, which means that there’s a need for educators to develop unique and engaging ways to connect with students outside the classroom.

-And don’t get me wrong, the competition for students' attention is still fierce, with hundreds of videos and blogs available on just about every topic imaginable.
 However, with the right kind of approach and a steady stream of high-quality short-form and long-form content on educational subjects, it’s possible to keep students learning and engaged in a way that seems relaxing and fun instead of rigid and boring.

-Enter the Social Media Edufluencers
+Enter the edufluencers

-TikTok and YouTube aren’t just for dance challenges and cat videos anymore; they’ve become go-to platforms for learning.
+But TikTok and YouTube aren’t just for dance challenges and cat videos anymore; they’ve become go-to platforms for learning.

 As people spend more time online (an average of 2 hours and 20 minutes per day, according to the Global WebIndex), educators have tapped into this digital space to offer engaging and informative content.

-Rather than sticking to the long, traditional classroom approach, these edufluencers bring education to life with short-form videos (bite-sized content that’s quick, visually appealing, and actually fun to watch).
+Rather than sticking to the long, traditional classroom approach, these edufluencers bring education to life with short-form videos (bite-sized content that’s quick, visually appealing, and fun to watch).

 By adding their unique spin, they’ve made learning engaging and informative at the same time.
-It’s no wonder students are hooked on these platforms—they offer tips, tricks, and visual content that feels more like entertainment than education.
+It’s no wonder students are hooked on these platforms - they offer tips, tricks, and visual content that feels more like entertainment than education.

 With videos being so quick and to the point, you might wonder—why do kids still end up glued to their screens for hours?
 Well, the answer lies in something much sneakier than you'd think…

 Have you ever wondered how certain videos keep appearing on your feed while others seem to vanish?
-That’s the result of social media algorithms!
+That’s the result of social media algorithms.
 These systems analyse our likes, shares, and viewing habits, pushing content they think we’ll enjoy right to the top of our feeds.

 But here’s the catch: algorithms can also create “filter bubbles.”
 This means your child may only see content that matches their interests, like a hamster running in a wheel—lots of movement, but not really going anywhere.
 45% of users in the same study reported seeing misleading information without taking action.
 This can lead to misinformation and skewed perceptions.